alinscode/Qwiklabs-Solution/GSP8/5/7/Looker Functions and Operators.md

 Search `Depart Date` in dimension group, click on the Pivot data button next to the `Year` dimension

-Choose Table in Visualization Bar
+Choose Table</b> in Visualization Bar

 Click Edit > Formatting.
--Toggle the Enable Conditional Formatting to on.
-Accept the default options and click Add a Rule.
+- Toggle the Enable Conditional Formatting to on
+- Accept the default options and click Add a Rule.

 Click on Run > Gear icon next to Run, and select Save > As a Look